Dr Jean's Senior Friends

 What does Dr Jean’s Seniors Friends do?

-Dr Jean’s Senior Friends Fund is a three-part program where recipients can benefit from one part or both!
+Dr Jean’s Senior Friends Fund is a two-part program where recipients can benefit from one part or both!

 Part one connects senior people with senior pets and provides a waived adoption fee when a great match is found!